Search our archive

 Family and life in the community

-Frederick was born in 1860 in Bishopsteignton, the son of John (gardener and postmaster for 34 years) and Eliza Pook (née Hore), one of eight children.
+Frederick was born in 1860 in Bishopsteignton, the son of John (gardener, village postmaster for 34 years and Parish Council founder member) and Eliza Pook (née Hore), one of eight children.
 They lived in Fore Street, known then as Post Office Street, on the high pavement opposite Cross House.
 At the time of writing you can still see the original pane of glass with a small handle where they would open for business at the old post office cottage.
 He trained as a carpenter before starting his own business as a builder and undertaker.

 He married Caroline Mary Louisa Hill in May 1884 and they had two children, David John, born in 1885, and Louisa Eliza Alice, born in 1886.
 In 1887 he purchased and lived in Smith Hill House, now called Applegarth, at the bottom of Smith Hill, from his father in law.
 He also acquired the land adjoining West Street, where the hairdressing salon is today.
 On the 1910 Electoral Roll he is described as owning the ’freehold house, shop and garden’.